Rudolf Caracciola: 1939: Claims of favouritism towards Lang

 The 1939 season took place under the looming shadow of the coming Second World War, and the schedule was only halted with the invasion of Poland in September.
 The Championship season began with the Belgian Grand Prix in June.
 In heavy rain, Caracciola spun at La Source, got out and pushed his car off into the safety of the trees.
 Later in the race, Seaman left the track at the same corner, his car bursting into flames upon impact with the trees, where he was burnt alive in the cockpit.
 He died that night in hospital, after briefly regaining consciousness.
 The entire Mercedes team travelled to London for his burial.
 In the rest of the season, Caracciola won the German Grand Prix for the sixth and final time, again in the rain, after starting third on the grid.
 He finished second behind Lang at the Swiss and Tripoli Grands Prix.
 The latter race was seen as a major win for Mercedes-Benz.
-In an effort to halt German dominance at the event, the Italian organisers decided to limit engine sizes to 1.5 litres (the German teams at the time ran 3-litre engines), and announce the change at the last moment.
+In an effort to halt German dominance at the event, the Italian organisers decided to limit engine sizes to 1.5 litres (the German teams at the time ran 3-litre engines), and announced the change at the last moment.
 The change was, however, leaked to Mercedes-Benz well in advance, and in just eight months the firm developed and built two W165s under the new restrictions; both of them beat the combined might of 28 Italian cars, much to the disappointment of the organisers.
 Caracciola believed that the Mercedes-Benz team were favouring Lang during the 1939 season; in a letter sent to Mercedes' brand owner Daimler-Benz CEO Dr. Wilhelm Kissel, he wrote:

 Despite Caracciola's protests, Lang was declared the 1939 European Champion by the NSKK (Nationalsozialistisches Kraftfahrkorps, or National Socialist Motor Corps)—although this was never ratified by the AIACR, and Auto Union driver Hermann Paul Müller may have a valid claim to the title under the official scoring system—and motor racing was put on hold upon the outbreak of war.